-Emma Callen, MA
+Emma Callen, NY

 Emma is a freelance writer fascinated by the relationship between history and psychology.
 She graduated cum laude from Colorado College, where she spent her free time writing poetry in the foothills of the Rocky Mountains.
 She now writes both creative essays and articles that explore everything from mythology to artificial intelligence.
 Emma’s love for writing first took hold as a child growing up in a close-knit cooperative community in New York.
 She spent her formative years exploring the woods surrounding her community, writing beneath the trees.